TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 ```

 >[!Note]
->The promt will change everytime we activate different conda environments.
+>The prompt will change every time we activate different conda environments.

 We can then run a blast experiment: